 Designing the most innovative models of care in partnership with our stakeholders

 Making significant changes to health care delivery requires the many partnerships we have formed and are forming across B.C.
-For the development of the new St. Paul’s, Providence Health Care is working closely with physicians, researchers and other staff and care providers across Providence, community and patient groups throughout the province, as well as the BC Ministry of Health, Provincial Health Services Authority, Vancouver Coastal Health, Fraser Health, St. Paul’s Foundation and the City of Vancouver.
+Providence Health Care is working closely with physicians, researchers and other staff and care providers across Providence, local Nations of this territory and Indigenous community partners, community and patient groups throughout the province, as well as the BC Ministry of Health, Vancouver Coastal Health, Provincial Health Services Authority, Fraser Health, St. Paul’s Foundation and the City of Vancouver on planning for the new St. Paul’s Hospital and Health Campus.

 Ministry of Health

-In April 2015, the BC Ministry of Health confirmed that the province of B.C. would invest $500 million towards rebuilding St. Paul’s Hospital and developing a new innovative health campus on the Station Street site as the first major step towards re-envisioning health care in B.C.
+The BC Ministry of Health has approved the project and is a key partner in rebuilding St. Paul’s Hospital and developing a new innovative health campus on the Station Street site.

 Providence Health Care

 We are Providence Health Care, the faith-based organization that founded and operates St. Paul’s Hospital.
-We have committed to raising approximately $700 million by leveraging our own land assets, as well as through partnerships and donor/philanthropic initiatives via St. Paul’s Foundation, to create a state-of-the-art health campus to serve the entire province with a range of services across the continuum of care, including acute, outpatient and community care.
+We have committed to leveraging our own land assets, as well as through partnerships and donor/philanthropic initiatives via St. Paul’s Foundation, to create a state-of-the-art health campus to serve the entire province with a range of services across the continuum of care, including acute, outpatient and community care.

 Health Authority Partners

-Together with our regional and provincial health authority partners — Vancouver Coastal Health, the Provincial Health Services Authority and Fraser Health — Providence will plan, design and deliver services that span the spectrum of increasing needs for health care, from staying healthy, to getting better, to living well with chronic illness to end of life.
+Together with our regional and provincial health authority partners — Vancouver Coastal Health, the Provincial Health Services Authority, Fraser Health and First Nations Health Authority — Providence will plan, design and deliver services that span the spectrum of increasing needs for health care, from staying healthy, to getting better, to living well with chronic illness to end of life.

 Patients, Local Communities and Indigenous Communities

-Patient health is the catalyst for the new St. Paul’s.
-That’s why we will work closely with the individual patients and families we serve, as well as patient groups, residents, neighbourhoods, local communities, Indigenous communities and the City of Vancouver to envision solutions for a healthy city and province.
+We are working closely with the individual patients and families we serve, as well as patient groups, local Nations of this territory and Indigenous community partners, residents, neighbourhoods, local communities, and the City of Vancouver to envision solutions for a healthy city and province.

-Providence is working with the City of Vancouver to ensure that planning for the new St. Paul’s aligns with the City’s community, social, economic, transportation, emergency management, healthy city and sustainability plans and policies.
+Providence is working with the City of Vancouver to ensure that planning for the new St. Paul’s Hospital and Health Campus aligns with the City’s community, social, economic, transportation, emergency management, healthy city and sustainability plans and policies.

 Staff, Physicians, Researchers